Glazed Buttermilk Doughnut Muffins ~ these sweet muffins have the texture of the perfect cakey doughnut!

 Instructions

 - Dip the cooled muffins, top down, into the glaze, swirling it around a bit to insure you get a good coating.
-Set them back on the rack.
-After you’ve dipped all the muffins, go around and dip them a second time.
+Set them back on the rack for the glaze to set before enjoying.

 Nutrition